nfugal/stunning-octo-pancake/src/pages/about.md

 I consider myself a breadth-geek—lots of interests, none particularly deep.

-My current main gig is trying to make the healthcare experience suck a little less.
+My current main gig is trying to make the healthcare experience suck a little less (Hi CH!).

 I live in the good ol' U.S. of A. where I was born and raised.

-Some bits from my personal credo that I deem pertinent to these introduction-type circumstances:
+Some bits from my personal credo that I deem pertinent to these introduction―type circumstances:

   + **I believe in being _kind_.**
   + **I believe in _thoughtful_ design.**